-Ghost celery has elongated, straight, and slender stems, averaging 10 to 12 centimeters in length, and grows upright in a loose, rosette shape.
+White celery has elongated, straight, and slender stems, averaging 10 to 12 centimeters in length, and grows upright in a loose, rosette shape.
 The stems are smooth, firm, thin, and hollow with a unique, bright white coloring.
 Attached to the stems, the green leaves are delicate, pliable, multi-lobed with serrated edges, and have light veining spanning across the surface.
-Ghost celery is crisp and aromatic with a sweet, subtly peppery, and herbal flavor.
+White celery is crisp and aromatic with a sweet, subtly peppery, and herbal flavor.

-Ghost celery is available year-round, with a peak season in the winter.
+White celery is available year-round, with a peak season in the winter.

 Ghost celery contains vitamins A and C, which are antioxidants that can help boost the immune system.
 The celery also contains some fiber, which can help aid in digestion.